-Students follow a core curriculum including Art, Dance, Drama, English, French, German, Geography, History, IT/Computing, Mathematics, Music, PE, Pride (PSHCE and Ethics), Science, Spanish and Technology.
+Students follow a core curriculum including Art, Dance, Drama, English, French, German, Geography, History, IT/Computing, Mathematics, Music, PE, Philosophy & Ethics, PRIDE (PSHCE and RSE), Science, Spanish and Technology.
 There is also a structured pastoral curriculum that supports personal development and wellbeing.

-During Year 7 students are taught in ability groups for core subjects of English, Mathematics and Science.
+During Year 7 students are taught in mixed ability groups for all subjects.
 Students are assessed for progress half termly and students' progress is reported to parents three times a year.